 “I’d highly recommend working for yourself.
 It takes hard work, but the more you stick at it, the better it gets.
 I’d never go back to being an employee working for someone else’s business.”

 This case study was first published in 2009.
-To read more olderpreneur case studies visit the Prime Initiative website.
+To read more olderpreneur case studies visit the Prime website.